petadex/igem-toronto/resources/260330_issue61_esmvariantgeneration/README.md

 - `fair-esm` for loading the ESM‑2 model
 - `biopython` for PDB structure parsing
 - A PETase PDB structure file (AlphaFold or crystal structure)
-- PETase sequence aligned to the PDB residue numbering
+- PETase sequence aligned to the PDB residue numbering (sequence with N and C terminal domains removed to align with the PDB file for generating the ten test variants: `GSHMRGPNPTAASLEASAGPFTVRSFTVSRPSGYGAGTVYYPTNAGGTVGAIAIVPGYTARQSSIKWWGPRLASHGFVVITIDTNSTLDQPSSRSSQQMAALRQVASLNGTSSSPIYGKVDTARMGVMGWSMGGGGSLISAANNPSLKAAAPQAPWDSSTNFSSVTVPTLIFACENDSIAPVNSSALPIYDSMSRNAKQFLEINGGSHSCANSGNSNQALIGKKGVAWMKRFMDNDTRYSTFACENPNSTRVSDFRTANCSLE`)

 Install dependencies (`pip install torch biopython fair-esm`)